godotengine/godot-website/collections/_article/godot-editor-horizon-store-early-access-release.md

 ![Showcasing support for developing XR projects](/storage/blog/godot-editor-horizon-store-early-access-release/developing_xr_game.gif)

-When developing a XR project, the immersive (XR) window is used for playtesting the project as a fully immersive experience.
+When developing a XR project, the immersive (XR) window is used for playtesting the project directly in the device as if it was a released app already.
 In that mode, the Editor panel can be summoned as an interactive overlay, which allows the developer to iterate, debug or profile the XR project while it’s running.

 Support for exporting XR project binaries will be made available via a plugin.